jackdoe/bzzz/README.md

 Notice how all terms are `lowercased`, and the `X` in the end is replaced with `z`, also you can see that we made our regex case sensitive, because char-filters are executed before the tokenizer and the token filters.

-If we use the same analyzer with lucene's QueryParser and search for 'jackx' it will look like this:
+If we use the same analyzer with lucene's QueryParser and search for `jackx` it will look like this:

 ```
 {